-To permanently disable SELinux

-This ensures that SELinux does not turn itself on after you reboot the machine.
+To permanently disable SELinux set SELINUX=disabled in /etc/ selinux/config This ensures that SELinux does not turn itself on after you reboot the machine .

-On an installation host running RHEL/CentOS with PackageKit installed, open /etc/yum/pluginconf.d/refresh-packagekit.conf using a text editor.
-Make the following change: enabled=0
+2. On an installation host running RHEL/CentOS with PackageKit installed, open /etc/ yum/pluginconf.d/refresh-packagekit.conf using a text editor.
+Make the following change: